 - Exciting off court, after tennis activities for overnight campers

 - View More Details ⟩

 Camp Director Clancy Shields

-Clancy Shields is in his first year as head men's tennis coach at University of Arizona, after spending the previous three seasons as the head coach at Utah State.View Clancy Shields's Bio ⟩
+Clancy Shields is in his second year as head men's tennis coach at University of Arizona, after spending the previous three seasons as the head coach at Utah State.View Clancy Shields's Bio ⟩